Misterblue/misterblue.github.io/_posts/2019-11-06-OpenSimulator-in-Docker-Containers.md

 contains instructions and files for building and deploying [OpenSimulator] using `docker-compose`.

-The hardest part of treaking [OpenSimulator] configuration because there are so many files that need changing and I wanted to have both packaged configurations and the ability to completely replace the simulator's configuration without changing the Docker image.
+The hardest part was the tweaking of [OpenSimulator] configuration because there are so many files that need changing and I wanted to have both packaged configurations and the ability to completely replace the simulator's configuration without changing the Docker image.